Porsche Cayenne Coupe hybrid review

 |Plug-in hybrid||24-29 miles||69-88mpg||73-86g/km|

-The Porsche Cayenne was one of the last large luxury SUVs to get the sloping-roofline treatment when its Coupe variant arrived at the end of 2019.
-It's more or less identical to the standard SUV, just with a sportier silhouette.
+The Cayenne was one of the last large luxury SUVs to get the sloping-roofline treatment when its Coupe variant arrived in late 2019.
+It's more or less identical to the standard SUV, but with a sportier silhouette.

 The range includes six models, with the majority sporting purely internal-combustion engines that we're not too interested in at DrivingElectric.
 As with the standard Cayenne, however, there are two plug-in hybrid options: the E-Hybrid and the Turbo S E-Hybrid.